nlxai/sdk/packages/website/src/content/03-06-touchpoint-DateInput.md

 The Date Input Component expect a function passed via `onSubmit` that be called when the user finalizes their date selection.

 In order to send the data back to NLX, you need to leverage the `useTouchpointContext` function to access the [ConversationHandler](/headless-api-reference#interfacesconversationhandlermd) method `sendText` to properly relay the user's choice back to NLX to continue the conversation.

-Read more details about building Custom Components with Touchpoint in the [Getting started with Touchpoint components](/touchpoint-components) documentation page.

 ### Import using `<script>`